danyelf/mountaineers-extension/README.md

 This code is fragile -- as an extension, it can only see the structure of the page.
 It matches for a number of formatting quirks that are subject to change at any time.

+I believe it also matches only on name (at the moment) -- "Alex Smith" refers to three people.

-In a better world, the Mountaineers would replace all of this with a single database call. ;)
+In a better world, the Mountaineers would replace all of this with a single database call.

 ## A Note on Privacy